mattman/work-reference/clinical/respiratory/management.md

 When intubating, verbalise "Lips -> Teeth -> Tongue -> Epiglottis -> Velecular Space -> Lift epiglottis -> Visualise cords"

+- Bougie should be used for first and really, every attempt

 ### 6 stages of intubation (6 P's)

 1. Pre-oxygenate: NPA/OPA and BVM/NP/High Flow, **at least** 1 minute